chanwilson/noaa-rdhpcs.github.io/source/data/local_migration.rst

 General Guidelines
 ==================

-    1. **Remove unneeded data!**
+    1. Size the dataset and prune unneeded data.
-    The most efficient way to move a directory is to minimize the data you move.
-Delete temporary data you have been meaning to get around to purging.
-    Tar and zip small files that you probably won’t need for a while.
-Archive old files and subdirectories to the HSMS and delete them from scratch file systems.
+    Use tools such as `du`, `tree`, `dust` on the directories to understand the data volumes.
+Ensure there are no duplicate data sets, temporary working files, or other unneeded content.  **The most efficient way to move data is to reduce the data to move.**  Use `tar` or `zip` archiving tools to collapse directories into a single file.
+As appropriate, archive directories to the site-specific HSMS and delete from scratch file systems.

+   2. Start early and leave plenty of time for migration.
-    2. With limited insight into the data structure of individual directories, it is hard to predict exactly how long a transfer might take.
+    Be aware that everyone on the filesystems will be moving data.
+Even with data sizes in hand, with limited insight into the data structure of individual directories, it is hard to predict exactly how long a transfer might take.
     **Be sure to plan far ahead and leave yourself plenty of time to complete a migration!** Note that transferring many small files is often worse than a few large files because performance is more strongly related to the time it takes to access a file, not transfer it.

-    3. Perform transfers from a
+    3. Perform transfers in the appropriate site-specific queue or partition in a batch job as outlined below.

-    compute node in a batch job as explained below. **Do not use the front-ends.** The I/O on front-end nodes is slower than on a compute nodes because they are shared with other users.
-(Yes, there is a run-time limitation for a compute job, but that can be addressed by splitting the transfer into smaller chunks and the approaches below).
+.. note:: **For Jet HPCS, do not use the
+    front-ends.** The I/O on front-end nodes is slower than on a compute nodes because they are shared with other users.

     4. Use a
     synchronization tool (NOT just “cp” or “mv”) and **don’t rely on a one-time